All Episodes

 Folks, we've got to get out here.

-We have we have to we have to go to wire break.
+We have to go to our break.

 Be right back, however.